How to Get Around Las Vegas Without a Car [Ultimate Guide]

-The monorail has 7 stops on its route and trains arrive at each station approximately every 4 to 8 minutes so you won’t need to wait long.
+The monorail has seven stops on its route, and trains arrive at each station approximately every 4 to 8 minutes, so you won’t need to wait long.
 You can jump on and off the monorail at any of the stops.

-You can download the monorail map above as a .pdf from the monorails website here (Las Vegas Monorail).
+You can download the monorail map above as a .pdf from the monorail website here (Las Vegas Monorail).

 Las Vegas Monorail Stations